 Today you’re going to learn how to plan ahead with a bullet journal future log.

-In fact, the bullet journal future log helped me to manage my long-terms projects, future appointments or events.
+In fact, the bullet journal future log helped me to manage my long-term projects, future appointments, or events.

 So if you think you can’t start a bullet journal because:

 - you need a calendar

 - future planning in a bujo seems complicated

 - you don’t know how you can future plan in a blank notebook

 - you’re confused by the future log idea

 Then keep reading for detailed information on how to log future tasks in a bullet journal.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 It means that I may receive a commission if you click a link and purchase a product that I have recommended.
 It won’t cost you any extra money.

 Bullet Journal Long-Term Planning